-Donate
+Help us bring positive change for RVers - Donate to RV Travel

 |

-If you enjoy our weekly RVtravel.com newsletter, would you please consider making a one-time, monthly or annual contribution to help us keep it going?
+If you enjoy our weekly RVtravel.com newsletter, would you please consider making a one-time, monthly or annual contribution to help us make it even better?
 Since 2001, we have provided valuable advice and information to RVers across North America.
-These days, we earn a valuable part of our income through voluntary subscription contributions from our readers.
+These days, we earn a critical part of our income through the support of our members — those readers who provide one-time or monthly financial contributions.
 No matter how modest your pledge, it will help us keep going and growing. . . and will be hugely appreciated by our hard-working staff.
 This is a purely voluntary contribution and not necessary to continue reading our newsletter or website.

 Thank you.